foxip/mollie-api-csharp/README.md

 mollie-api-csharp
 =================

-This is partially implemented client for the Mollie API v2.
+This is a partially implemented client for the Mollie API v2.

-If you need the full implementation, I would sugget to use: https://github.com/Viincenttt/MollieApi
+If you need the full implementation, I would suggest to use: https://github.com/Viincenttt/MollieApi

 ## Implemented methods